johanvdw/saga-watem/docs/potential_erosion_map.md

 4. Adding water erosion map values to the plot map.

 All steps can be performed in SAGA GIS.
-For the first 3 a nes saga module was developed.
+For the first 3 a new saga module was developed.
 For the last step (adding erosion map to plot map) an existing module is used.
 The creation of the water erosion map itself is conceived in give different steps, which can be performed together, but also separately: